smix8/GodotUIWebNewsAndFeedbackForm/README.md

 ## License
 Roboto font has its own Apache license.
-MIT or my personal 'Don't care' license everything else.
-Do whatever you want with this example and keep your users updated with news while collecting their feedback in Godot.

-## Known Issues
-...
+My own stuff is MIT.